 Meet the DNP Director

-Dr. Shank earned a Doctor of Nursing Practice degree in Indirect-Nursing Leadership from The University of Toledo and Wright State University Consortium.
-She earned a Master of Science in Nursing degree from Indiana Wesleyan University in Indiana, a Bachelor of Science in Nursing degree from Spring Arbor University in Michigan and an Associates in Nursing degree from Owens Technical College in Rossford, Ohio.
+Dr. Powell earned her Doctor of Nursing Practice degree in Nursing Executive Leadership from The Ohio State University.
+She earned a dual Master of Science in Nursing degree from Michigan State University in Nursing Education and Adult Gerontological Clinical Nurse Specialist.
+Her Bachelor of Science in Nursing degree was earned from the University of Michigan conjointly with her Naval Officer appointment through Naval Reserve Officers Training Corps (NROTC) program.

-Prior to her current position at Lourdes University, Dr. Shank served as a College of Nursing Advisory Council Member.
+Prior to her current position at Lourdes University, Dr. Powell served as full-time nursing faculty at Michigan State University.